timothypratley/justice/README.md

     [justice "0.0.2-alpha"]

+Add [DataScript](https://github.com/tonsky/datascript) to your dependencies.

-See [examples](examples) for executable code described below.
+See [basic examples](examples/basic) for executable code described below.

 ### Setup (DataScript)

-Add [DataScript](https://github.com/tonsky/datascript) to your dependencies.

-Say we want to define an `ancestor` rule.
-We might start with some facts indicating who is a `parent` of who.
-And we want to say that an ancestor is a parent, or ancestor of a parent.

-Before we can define this rule we need to create a db schema and some test data to operate on.
+First we need a schema and some data defined in order to create queries and rules.
-The schema defines an `:entity/parent` attribute.
+Let's start with some facts about people indicating who their parents are.
-For this example an entity can have only one parent.
+To keep things simple for this example I will restrict people to only have one parent.

     (ns basic.setup
       (:require [datascript.core :as d]))